-Shut down mode (Boot mode)
+Shut Down mode (Boot mode)

-When you turn off the power in boot mode, no data is saved and the computer will boot to the operating system's main screen.
+When you turn off the power in Shut Down mode no data is saved and the computer will boot to the operating system's main screen.

-- 1. If you have entered data, save it to the hard disk or to a diskette. - Make sure all disk activity has stopped, then remove any CD/DVDs or diskette.
+- 1. If you have entered data, save it to the hard disk or to a diskette. - Make sure all disk activity has stopped, then remove the CD/DVD-ROM or diskette.